XeniaTsomp/ModelChecking/README.md

 	endmodule

-// The ONU has a queue where users' packets are arrived

-// With the increase of packet arrival rate queue size increases and then (queue becomes full) packets dropped

-// When a ONU sleeps its upstream traffic is bufferd by the ONU and then packets dropped
+// The ONU has a queue where users' packets are arrived.
+With the increase of packet arrival rate queue size increases and then (queue becomes full) packets dropped.
+When a ONU //sleeps its upstream traffic is bufferd by the ONU and then packets dropped

 	module QUEUE_UP